sigasi/sigasi_insights/content/tech/local_hosting.md

 Some things will not work if you view this website offline:

 * Video's are hosted separately, and will not be available
 * External links will be broken
 * The comments sections use an external service and will not be available

 # Local build with Hugo

 You can generate the Sigasi insights pages locally:

 1. Download the source code of the Sigasi Insights website from GitHub: <https://github.com/sigasi/sigasi_insights>
-2. Make sure you have [Hugo] installed
+2. Make sure you have an extended edition of [Hugo] installed
 3. Generate the site
     * For local use, run `hugo server`.
 Visit <http://localhost:1313> to see the documentation.
     * For web hosting, generate the html code using `hugo` and copy the *public* folder to your internal server.

-# Alternative

-While a local installation does not require much work, it's also possible to print the manual to a PDF.
-For this we have created the single page {{< page "singlepagemanual" >}}.

 [Hugo]: https://gohugo.io/